rhyeen/microfront_reference/README.md

 the validity of its parameters.
 The Actions are just as part of the API as the Store state.
 The reason we don't dive into recommended practices for Actions is that the standards that Redux already expresses for Actions is sufficient.

-## Benefits of this standard

-* The overhead of including Redux is small.
-The shared store.js is not much larger (<5kb).
-* Use whatever ungreedy (aka, not Angular) Javascript framework/library you like for each component with a common interface between the components.
-We personally recommend one of the following standards for your components (you may choose different standards for each component):
-    * lit-html + lit-element
-    * VanillaJS + Web Components
-    * React wrapped in a Web Component
-* Since the interface is a global store, there are no cyclic dependencies on the Redux reducers.
-Component A can talk to Component B using the same protocol whether A is a child of B, a parent of B, a sibling of B, or nowhere near B.
-* All the benefits of Redux:
-    * Actions (aka API calls) are the only way to mutate the underlying state.
-These actions have specified parameters and can verify parameters before updating the state.
-    * The underlying state history is preserved and can be monitored/reverted using conventional Redux tools.
-    * Redux notifies subscribers to the store of changes to the underyling state, meaning the data will always be consisent across all components that bind to it.
-    * Redux is performant and works with thousands of actions before slowdown.

-## What This Isn't

-This method requires that all components much agree upon the shared protocols.
-Of course, unsupported components can either be encapsulated to incude support with a wrapper component, converted to adhere to the protocol, or just used as they were designed (with properties, attributes, events, etc.).
-On the other hand, you shouldn't expect the general community to embrace these standards when you are publishing an npm package for general use.

-This is also not a means to manage conflicting dependencies.
-If one component utilizes `foo@v1.0.0` and another `foo@v2.0.0`, nothing here will help you resolve this.

-For this reason, it's best to follow this protocol for sharing components within your own team/organization where you can uphold the protocol and manage dependencies cross teams.

 ## Converting Existing Components (React, specifically)